chavezaurus/pi-sentinel/README.md

 The Pi-Sentinel software provides a web interface which allows the user to control the software and view events with just a web browser.
 I am currently using Firefox on a Mac, which is on the same WiFi network as the Raspberry Pi.

 The interface consists of an image/video panel on the right and a control panel on the left.
 The image panel is where event videos and images are shown.
 The control panel lets you control the Pi Sentinel software and examine events produced by Pi Sentinel.
-The control panel is made up of three panes that you can view one at a time.
+The control panel is made up of five panes that you can view one at a time.
 The first pane (Control) lets you control various aspects of the software and view status information.
 The second pane (Events) lets you see all the events captured by Pi Sentinel and select each event for examination.
 The third pane (Playback) lets you produce an event using the video archive (if present) by specifying a time and duration.
+The fourth pane (Cal) lets you view and edit calibration parameters.
+The fifth pane (Starlist) lets you collect the position of star images to calibrate the view.

 ### Control Pane

 ![Control Panel 1](doc/PiSentinelControls1.png)

-At the top of the pane is the **Actions** pop-down button, followed by three selection buttons: **Controls**, **Events**, and **Playback**.
-This set of four buttons exists at the top of all three panes.
+At the top of the pane are the five selection buttons: **Controls**, **Events**, and **Playback**, along with the **Actions** pop-down menu button.
+This set of six buttons exists at the top of all five panes.
 In fact, you use the selection buttons to select which pane is shown.

 Next is the **Request Update** button.
 Pressing this sends a request to the Pi Sentinel software to update the table (below the **Request Update** button) with the current status and commanded state.
 This table has the following items: